changeworld/azure-docs.ja-jp/articles/media-services/media-services-dotnet-create-contentkey.md

         /// Specifies a content key for encrypting encoding configuration data that may contain sensitive preset information.
         /// </summary>
         ConfigurationEncryption = 2,

-        /// <summary>
-        /// Specifies a content key for url encryption.
-Only used internally.
-        /// </summary>
-        UrlEncryption = 3,

-        /// <summary>
-        /// Specifies a content key for Envelope encryption.
-Only used internally.
-        /// </summary>
-        EnvelopeEncryption = 4
     }

 ##<a id="envelope_contentkey"></a>エンベロープ タイプの ContentKey の作成